The Core-Cusp Problem in Cold Dark Matter Halos and Supernova Feedback: Effects of Oscillation: INTRODUCTION

 \section{INTRODUCTION}

-Cold dark matter (CDM) cosmology, which is the standard paradigm of structure formation in the universe, contains several serious unsolved problems.
-Recent observations of nearby less-massive galaxies and low surface brightness galaxies have revealed that the density profile of the dark matter halo is constant at the center of these galaxies (e.g., Moore 1994; Burkert 1995; de Blok et al. 2001; Swaters et al. 2003; Weldrake et al. 2003; Gentile et al. 2004; Spekkens et al. 2005; Kuzio de Naray et al. 2006, 2008; Oh et al. 2008, 2011).
-However, in cosmological $N$-body simulations based on collisionless CDM, dark matter (DM) halos always have a steep power-law mass-density distribution at the center (e.g., Navarro et al. 1997; Fukushige \& Makino 1997; Moore et al. 1998, 1999; Jing \& Suto 2000; Klypin et al. 2001; Fukushige et al. 2004; Navarro et al. 2004; Diemand et al. 2004; Reed et al. 2005; Stadel et al. 2009; Navarro et al. 2010; Ishiyama et al. 2011).
-This discrepancy is a well-known unsolved problem in the CDM scenario and is so-called the ``Core-Cusp problem''.
+The cold dark matter (CDM) cosmology, which is the standard paradigm of structure formation in the universe, contains several important unsolved problems.
+Recent observation of nearby less-massive galaxies and low-surface-brightness galaxies has revealed that the density profile of a dark matter (DM) halo is constant at the center of these galaxies (e.g., Moore 1994; Burkert 1995; de Blok et al. 2001; Swaters et al. 2003; Weldrake et al. 2003; Gentile et al. 2004; Spekkens et al. 2005; Kuzio de Naray et al. 2006, 2008; Oh et al. 2008, 2011).
+However, in cosmological $N$-body simulations based on collisionless CDM, DM halos always exhibit steep power-law mass density distribution at their centers (e.g., Navarro et al. 1997; Fukushige \& Makino 1997; Moore et al. 1998, 1999; Jing \& Suto 2000; Klypin et al. 2001; Fukushige et al. 2004; Navarro et al. 2004; Diemand et al. 2004; Reed et al. 2005; Stadel et al. 2009; Navarro et al. 2010; Ishiyama et al. 2013).
+This discrepancy is a well-known unresolved issue in the CDM scenario, and is known as the ``core--cusp problem''.

-To solve this problem, this study has focused how baryon components gravitationally affect DM halos because less-massive galaxies like dwarf galaxies are more sensitive to stellar activity such as supernova explosions than giant ones owing to their shallow gravitational potential well.
-In dwarf galaxies, the hydrodynamic response against the stellar activity depends on the combination of various factors such as mass, morphology, and the star formation rate of the dwarf galaxies (e.g., Dekel \& Silk 1986; Yoshii \& Arimoto 1987; Mori et al. 1997, 1999, 2002; MacLow \& Ferrara 1999; Silich \& Tenorio-Tagle 2001, Bland-Hawthorn et al. 2011).
+To solve this problem, our study focuses on the manner in which baryon components gravitationally affect DM halos, because less-massive galaxies, such as dwarf galaxies, are more sensitive to stellar activity such as supernova explosions compared to giant galaxies, owing to their shallow gravitational potential.
+The hydrodynamic response of dwarf galaxies to stellar activity depends on various factors such as their mass, morphology, and star formation rate (e.g., Dekel \& Silk 1986; Yoshii \& Arimoto 1987; Mori et al. 1997, 1999, 2002; MacLow \& Ferrara 1999; Silich \& Tenorio-Tagle 2001; Bland-Hawthorn et al. 2011).